cpscesar/hydrosocial-abm-llm/README.md

 If you use this work, please cite:

 > Soares, C.P.
-(2025). *Embedding Relational Philosophy in Socio-Hydrology: An ABM-LLM Prototype of Hydrosocial Territories and Compensation Dynamics*.
+(2025). *Relational Philosophy Smulation*.
 GitHub repository, https://github.com/cpscesar/hydrosocial-abm-llm